lisyce/StardewValleyMods/docs/content_packs.md

 - `DisplayName`: Translated display name of the allergy.
 - `AddedByContentPackId`: For custom allergies, the unique Id of the mod that added it.
 - `ObjectIds`: A list of unqualified object Ids that have the allergy.
 Preserves Items (jelly, aged roe, etc.) are handled by the mod code, so you only need to list the input object.
-Additionally, any foods that are cooked/crafted with these items will retain the allergies of their ingredients.
-However, you should still assign the cooked/crafted foods to any allergens they may have as a backup, just in case the mod code needs something to fall back on.
+Additionally, any foods that are cooked with these items will retain the allergies of their ingredients.
+However, you should still assign the cooked foods to any allergens they may have as a backup, just in case the mod code needs something to fall back on.
 - `ContextTags`: A list of context tags.
 Any objects with at least one of these context tags will have the allergy.

 The allergens added by the base mod have Ids `"egg"`, `"gluten"`, `"fish"`, `"shellfish"`, `"treenuts"`, `"dairy"`, and `"mushroom"`, so you only need to edit the `ObjectIds` and `ContextTags` fields for these ones.